quixio/quix-samples/python/sources/simple_csv/README.md

 # Demo CSV Data

-[This sample code](https://github.com/quixio/quix-samples/tree/develop/python/sources/simple_csv) streams data from a simple three column CSV file into a Kafka topic.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/simple_csv) demonstrates how to read data from a simple, three-column CSV file and publish that data to a Kafka topic.

-The sample is a demonstration of how you can publish your own CSV data into a Kafka topic.

 ## How to run